google/crosvm/docs/book/src/architecture/snapshotting.md

 # Architecture: Snapshotting

-Snapshotting is a **highly experimental** `x86_64` only feature currently under development.
+Snapshotting is a **highly experimental** feature currently under development.
 It is 100% **not supported** and only supports a very limited set of devices.
 This page roughly summarizes how the system works, and how device authors should think about it when writing new devices.

 ## The snapshot & restore sequence